Hi and welcome to our step-by-step guide on building your first web app with Five.

 Now, anytime someone submits a new order, our Slack channel will receive a notification.
 Make sure to replace the webhook ID contained in our JavaScript function with your own to test this with your Slack channel.

-Now, we’d like to add user management and logins to our app.
+We’d like to add user management, authentication, and logins to our app.
 Let’s find out how to do this in Five.

 16.1.
 Click on Applications (My First App) in the top navigation bar of Five.